OwinoLucas/scram-master/README.md

 # scram-master

 #### By **{mungai-joel , Default-007 , jadielmwangi , JoelAlumasa , nasra ibrahim , tabitha wanjiku }**

+## Known bugs
+There are no files for the project.

 ## License
 MIT License

+# Installation Instructions
+No special installation instructions required.
+Eligibility is all-round.

 Copyright (c) [year] [fullname]